Updated: Mar 14

-The Bible relates following this law to being holy and being like YAHUAH: “You shall be holy; for I am holy” (Leviticus 11:44).
+The Scriptures relates following this law to being holy and being like YAHUAH: “You shall be holy; for I am holy” (Leviticus 11:44).
 It doesn’t explain exactly why specific animals are listed as clean or unclean, but we can know that whatever YAHUAH tells us to do is for our good (Deuteronomy 10:13).

 YAHUAH gives good things

 As He was winding up His discourse in Matthew 7, YAHUSHA HA’MASHIACH asked, “Or what man is there among you who, if his son asks for bread, will give him a stone?
 Or if he asks for a fish, will he give him a serpent?
 If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him!”
 (Matthew 7:9-11).

 Just as a physical father wants the best for his children—including giving them good things to eat—our Heavenly Father wants the best for us as well.